 Last year, I flew out to a sales and marketing organization of a publicly-traded company to help them with prospecting training.
 I won’t mention them here out of respect for the company, but I’ll tell you something I learned.
 Marketing and sales rarely get along, no matter how big the company is.
 This seems to be a reoccurring theme I see across many different companies.
 As a company gets bigger, so does the resentment.
 There appears to be a paradox that happens at all these companies.
 It’s this: Sales believes that marketing isn’t giving them good leads.
 Marketing believes that sales aren’t closing their leads.

-I’m sorry VPs of Sales and fellow VPs of Marketing.
-It’s both your faults.
+Failure to align sales and marketing teams is leading to wasted budget and resources as up to 60-70% of B2B content is not being used and close to 75% of marketing leads never convert into a sale.
+Let’s admit something, I’m sorry VPs of Sales and fellow VPs of Marketing, but it’s both your fault.
 The sooner you both can admit we’ve messed up, the sooner we can repair this thing.
 So let’s get started.

 There is one easy foundational way to get sales and marketing to get along, and it can start now!
 I’m going to use this blog post to show you how to do it.
 At its very core, a few foundational changes of how the teams together can fix everything.

 Both Teams Must Work Together with the Same Strategic Mentality

 Sales need to be marketing's hearing aid.
 Marketing needs to be sale's soapbox.

 If you look all over LinkedIn, Twitter, Facebook, and web content, it's easy to see people from marketing in the company's content.
 Hell, I do this: